lizhuo008/resize_func/report/report.md

   - **Analysis for Bilinear Interpolation**: OpenCV remains the faster and more efficient choice for bilinear interpolation across all test cases, with differences consistently ranging from 26.7% to 34.7% faster.
 Without SIMD optimization, the performance of Custom Resize is much worse than OpenCV's native resizing function.

+#### **Limitations and Further Optimization**

+- Lack of strict memory alignment
+- Limited utilization of registers
+- Better adaptability to large and small cores